A permanent visa that lets you continue investment and business activity in Victoria.

-- met the Victorian nomination conditions for provisional Significant Investor stream (subclass 188C) visa, and
+- met the Victorian nomination conditions for the provisional Entrepreneur stream (subclass 188E) visa, and

 - met the conditions that you signed in the Nomination Conditions Form.

-You must comply with the Department of Home Affairs requirements including minimum financial requirements.
+You must comply with the Department of Home Affairs requirements including financial and business performance requirements.

 - participate in any surveys that the Victorian Government may conduct.

 You must engage in eligible business activity in Victoria.

 The entrepreneurial activity must relate to an innovation that has led to the commercialisation of a product or service or the development of an enterprise or business in Victoria.

 - residential real estate

 You must provide evidence you have undertaken successful entrepreneurial activities in Victoria while holding your subclass 188 Entrepreneur visa, which may include:

 - Australian Taxation Office (ATO) statements and/or Pay as You Go (PAYG) tax statements